Redevelopment & the Community

 How Is Redevelopment Financed?

-TIF enables redevelopment agencies like PURA to pledge tax increment generated by redevelopment to pay off bonds or reimburse developers for eligible project costs if the project brings in new revenue.
-In either case, TIF revenues generally are used for improvements associated with the redevelopment that benefit the public, including site acquisition and clearance; construction and/or reconstruction of streets, utilities, parks or other public infrastructure; and the removal of hazardous materials or conditions.
+TIF enables redevelopment agencies like PURA to pledge tax increments generated by redevelopment to pay off bonds or reimburse developers for eligible project costs if the project brings in new revenue.
+In either case, TIF revenues generally are used for improvements associated with the benefits of urban renewal in Pueblo, including site acquisition and clearance; construction and/or reconstruction of streets, utilities, parks, or other public infrastructure; and the removal of hazardous materials or conditions.

 How does TIF work?

-Under this financing mechanism, the level of property and/or municipal sales tax collections in a project area before redevelopment is set as a base and the new tax revenues expected to be generated are estimated.
-The difference between the base and the increased taxes collected as a result of the redevelopment project constitute the “tax increment.”
-The base, adjusted every two years in connection with the reassessment process, continues to be paid to the normal taxing entities, while the increment is used for a specified period of time to pay off bonds or to reimburse a developer for a portion of their costs.
+Under this financing mechanism, the level of property and/or municipal sales tax collections in a project area before redevelopment is set as a base.
+The new tax revenues expected to be generated are estimated.
+The difference between the base and the increased taxes collected due to the redevelopment project constitute the “tax increment.”
+The base, adjusted every two years in connection with the reassessment process, continues to be paid to the normal taxing entities.
+Lastly, the increment is used for a specified period of time to pay off bonds or to reimburse a developer for a portion of their costs.

 Where does PURA get the authority to use TIF?